-3. You can also take a Floor Overview on any floor.
+3. You can also create a Floor Overview on any floor.

-4. When you have finished making any other desired changes, make sure to Save work.
+4. When you are finished, be sure to Save $\blacksquare$ your work.

 If you would like, you can continue working on this plan in the Interior Design Tutorial or Kitchen and Bath Design Tutorial.
 You can also learn about materials in the Materials Tutorial or find out more about roofs in the Roof Tutorial.
 To learn how to arrange views of your model on a page for printing, see the Layout Tutorial.